 Daphne & Velma is a 2018 direct-to-video film in the Scooby-Doo franchise.
-It is executed produced by sisters Jennifer & Ashley Tisdale and her production company, Blondie Girl Productions, and is directed by Suzi Yoonessi (Dear Lemon Lima).
+It is executive-produced by sisters Jennifer & Ashley Tisdale and her production company, Blondie Girl Productions, and is directed by Suzi Yoonessi (Dear Lemon Lima).

 Tropes in this movie include:

 - 20 Minutes into the Future: Although set in the "modern day", it's a modern day featuring computer technology and artificial intelligence beyond what is actually available (certainly at the high-school level) in the real world of 2018, the year the film was released.
-For example, in one scene, a 3D printer is used to make edible food, which is not yet possible, though it has been speculated.
+For example, in one scene, a 3D printer is used to make edible food, which is not yet possible (or at least, nothing major).

 - Adaptational Intelligence: Daphne, who was usually about of average intelligence in previous works (and not so much in Mystery Incorporated or Be Cool!), is smart enough to enter into a prestigious tech school at Velma's side.

 - Alternate Continuity: As another interpretation of how the gang formed (or specifically how Daphne and Velma met) before Where Are You?, this places Daphne & Velma in a different continuity than the first and second live-action movies, the first and second prequels, A Pup Named Scooby-Doo, Mystery Incorporated, and Be Cool!.
 One Warner Bros. online ad even deliberately called it a standalone movie to drive this in.